 If you commit to your customers, employees, or business partners, follow through.
 If you say you’re going to deliver a high-quality product, make sure it meets their expectations.

-By staying true to your brand’s values, you’ll build trust and credibility with the people who matter most to your business.
+Staying true to your brand’s values will build trust and credibility with the people who matter most to your business.

 So, what are the best practices for establishing a strong brand?

 What makes your business different?
 Why should customers care about your product or service?
 Answering these questions will help you develop a unique selling proposition (USP) to make your brand more memorable and successful.

 A great unique selling proposition captures the imagination, communicates what you do in a way that’s easy to understand, and immediately gets people interested in learning more about your product or service.
 It should be clear and concise and make a bold promise that it can deliver on.